Learning or Self-aligning? Rethinking Instruction Fine-tuning: Introduction

 For RQ2, we further analyze the model performance under varying degrees of consistency between the knowledge contained in IFT data and the parameter knowledge in the original LLM.
 We find that while the consistency between the two has a significant impact on model performance, a higher degree of consistency does not necessarily correlate with better model performance.
 However, our further research reveals a strong correlation between the model's ultimate performance after IFT and the consistency of the model's internal knowledge before and after IFT.
 That is to say, for the model after IFT, if its responses are more consistent with the responses produced by the original model from in-context learning probing, then the performance of the model after IFT is also better.
 The validity of the finding is independent of whether the test data belongs to the same domain as the training data, and is also unrelated to the original performance of the base LLM.
 This implies that the phenomenon is solely influenced by the consistency of the knowledge before and after IFT.
 Furthermore, we discover that using IFT data that is either too consistent or too inconsistent with the original parameter knowledge can lead to a divergence in the model's internal knowledge before and after IFT, thereby resulting in a decline in performance.

 Our experiments reveal the fundamental role of IFT in the construction of LLMs.
-Essentially, IFT is not a supervised, domain-specific \textbf{learning} process, but a process of \textbf{self-aligning} instruction with existing internal knowledge (e.g., that can be obtained through few-shot in-context learning probing) of LLMs.
-Our findings not only provide robust theoretical support for the very recently emerged research on self-play~\cite{chen_self-play_2024} and super-alignment~\cite{burns_weak--strong_2023}, etc., but also shed light on the future direction of data construction, model learning, and model evaluation for IFT.
+Essentially, IFT is not a supervised, domain-specific \textbf{learning} process, but a process of \textbf{self-aligning} instruction with existing internal knowledge of LLMs that can be obtained through few-shot in-context learning probing.
+Our findings not only provide robust theoretical support for the very recently emerged research on self-alignment~\cite{sun2024principle} and super-alignment~\cite{burns2023weaktostrong}, etc., but also shed light on the future direction of data construction, model training, and model evaluation for IFT.